imac-wm/iMac/README.md

-# 3D Ctrl World Model
+# iMaC

-This repository contains the training, preprocessing, and inference code for three CVPR 2026 World Model Track workflows:
+This repository contains the training, preprocessing, and inference code for three iMaC workflows:

 1. RND-mix stage-one training and evaluation.
 2. RND-mix stage-two training and evaluation with replay and 3D conditions.